WA state ferries free for people 18 and under starting Saturday

 While there are many examples of individual cities offering free rides to young people — or to everyone — Washington’s actions as a state are unique.

 The shift is one piece of a massive 16-year, nearly $17 billion transportation funding measure passed mostly along party lines during the 2022 legislative session in Olympia.
 While the package included billions in new spending on roads and highways, Democratic lawmakers set aside more than $3 billion for transit in the state, over the opposition of the minority Republicans.
 About half of that is available to local transit agencies on the condition they make trains, buses and ferries free for youth.
-Every agency has signaled they will do so.
+Every agency has signaled that it will do so.

-The legislation is aimed at lowering transportation barriers for the next generation of riders and is also the piece most likely to be felt by families.
+Free transit represents an immediate and noticeable change for Washington families, one that proponents say will lower transportation barriers and train the next generation of riders to think outside the car.

-Information from reporter David Kroman was included in this report.
+Seattle Times reporter David Kroman contributed to this report.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.